bad-rooster/automatic-taxi-gcp/README.md

 This Python script utilizes [Apache Beam](https://beam.apache.org/) to process NYC taxi data.
 The script reads input data in Parquet format, performs column renaming and formatting, and then writes the processed data back to Parquet files.

+Please have a look at the generated report produced in Looker Studio titled `AN_Generated_Dashboard.pdf`.
+Feel free to reach out if you want to find out more about my methodologies and hypothesis

 ## Prerequisites

 Before running the script, ensure that you have the following installed: